jmahmood/jackwatcher/README.md

 ## TODO

+* Enable power saving.
+We don't need the screen on while playing music, unless the user hits a button.
 * Add hotkeys for pause.
 (You can use `RB`, `LB` to move between files, and the D-Pad to seek within a file)
 * Resume position/artwork not implemented.
 * Find an alternative to running as root.
 (This is the norm on Rocknix but still feels wrong)